This policy was last updated on 21st May 2018 to comply with the EU General Data Protection Regulation.

 There are some activities where we process personal information with your consent.
 For example, if you sign up to our email newsletter email.
 If we want to send you separate marketing messages by email, we would ask your permission first and you could opt-out at any time.
 However, if you opt-out or withdraw consent, we may not be able to provide the product or service you have requested.

-To enter into and fulfil a contract
+To enter into and fulfill a contract

-We also process your personal information in order to fulfil a contract we have with you.
+We also process your personal information in order to fulfill a contract we have with you.
 For example, we would use your information to provide you with access to your digital subscription or other products you have signed up for or to provide a prize to which you are entitled.

 For a legitimate interest